Last updated: May 3, 2026

 Florida homestead relief for seniors

-- Who can get it: For the extra low-income senior exemption, you usually must already have homestead, be age 65 or older, and meet the 2026 household-income limit of $38,686.
+- Who can get it: For the extra low-income senior exemption, you usually must already have homestead, be age 65 or older, and meet the 2026 income limit of $38,686.
 Some counties and cities also offer a long-term resident senior option with extra years-in-home and home-value tests.

 - What to gather: Deed, Florida residency and domicile records, Social Security numbers, and household income proof.

-New York Enhanced STAR and the senior citizens exemption
+New York Enhanced STAR and senior exemptions

 - How to apply: Use the state’s Homeowner Benefit Portal for STAR and file Form RP-467 with the local assessor for the senior citizens exemption.
-New York City homeowners should use SCHE through the NYC Department of Finance.
+New York City homeowners should use NYC SCHE through the Department of Finance.
 STAR help is available at 518-457-2036.

 - What to gather: Deed, proof of age, residency proof, and the right tax-year income records.